 The day after their arrival in India, The Beatles managed to sneak out of their New Delhi hotel, the Oberoi, and did some sightseeing.

-The day after their troubled trip to the Philippines came to an end, The Beatles arrived in India for the first time, following a brief refueling stop in Bangkok, early in the morning of 6 July 1966.
+The day after their troubled trip to the Philippines came to an end, The Beatles arrived in India for the first time (aside from a very brief stop in …

 In the morning of 3 July The Beatles flew from Japan to the Philippines, stopping briefly en route in Hong Kong.

-The Beatles performed their last two shows at the Nippon Budokan Hall in Tokyo, Japan on this day.
-They performed five times in total at the venue over three days.
+Saturday 2 July 1966 Live The Beatles performed their last two shows at the Nippon Budokan Hall in Tokyo, Japan on this day.
+They performed five times in total at the venue over three …

 The Beatles performed two shows at the Nippon Budokan Hall in Tokyo, Japan on this day.